 Mid-Range Places To Stay In Kalymnos

-Hyperion Hotel is in Myrties, a top location for a relaxing holiday in Kalymnos.
-The hotel is also close to Pothia, while Pothia Beach is less than 2 km from the venue.
+Hyperion Hotel is near the port of Myrties, a top location for a relaxing holiday in Kalymnos.
+The hotel is close to Pothia, while Pothia Beach is less than 2 km from the venue.

 The hotel offers perks such as express check-in and check-out and allergy-free rooms.
 Guests can take advantage of the gorgeous terrace and use the dedicated luggage storage space if visiting other nearby islands.

-In the area, there are several restaurants, shops, and a mini market while the beaches of Melitsaha and Massouri Beaches lie within meters from the property.
+The area has several restaurants, shops, and a mini market, while the beaches of Melitsaha and Massouri Beaches lie within meters of the property.
 The island’s airport is only 4 km from the hotel.
 More information here

 Luxury Places To Stay In Kalymnos